Amyotrophic Lateral Sclerosis (ALS) and Other Motor Neuron Diseases (MNDs)

 Motor neuron diseases have various forms, such as the following:

 Motor neuron diseases are more common among men and usually develop in people who are in their 50s to 70s.
 The cause is usually unknown.
-About 5 to 7% of people who have a motor neuron disease have a hereditary type and thus have family members who also have the disease.
+Some people who have a motor neuron disease have a hereditary type (caused by a mutation in a gene) and thus have family members who also have the disease.

 Different parts of the nervous system may be affected first.
 For example, some forms of motor neuron disease affect the mouth and throat first.
 Others affect a hand or foot first or affect them most severely.